Sid72020123/scratchconnect/README.md

 Sometimes, the Scratch API blocks the login from online IDEs like Replit, etc. To overcome the issue, ScratchConnect v2.5 or above has a feature to login directly with cookie.
 Example:

+**Note: Keep this values secured and use environment variables wherever necessary.**

 ```python
 import scratchconnect